abdulrahman20242/File-Organizer_v2/README.md

 ## 📒 Project Structure

 *   `file_organizer.py`: Contains all the backend logic for file operations.
-It has no dependency on the GUI.
 *   `file_organizer_gui.py`: The main file for the PySide6 graphical user interface.
+*   `Sortify.bat`: A simple batch script for launching the GUI on Windows.
-*   `translations.json`: Stores text strings for multi-language support (English & Arabic).
+*   `translations.json`: Stores text strings for multi-language support.
 *   `categories.json`: Default and user-customizable file type categories.
 *   `test_organizer.py`: The `pytest` test suite for the backend logic.
-*   `requirements.txt`: Contains the main dependencies required to run the application.
+*   `requirements.txt`: Main dependencies required to run the application.
-*   `requirements-dev.txt`: Contains extra dependencies for development, such as for running tests (`pytest`).
+*   `requirements-dev.txt`: Extra dependencies for development and testing.